khushi02/summer-of-code/proposal-template.md

 In order to accomplish this project, I will code multiple examples using a variety of Arduino libraries.
 Examples that involve circuits and hardware will be accompanied by both fritzing diagrams and images.
 The examples will not be limited to using only one library, rather I will focus on implementing multiple libraries into the examples in order to create complex projects.
 This will demonstrate diversity in the use of libraries and their interactions with other libraries.

 Previously, I have submitted a pull request to add an example to the servo library.
 This is example records sensory data through a potentiometer and saves it to EEPROM.
 The Arduino accesses the saved data and replays the actions on a servo.
 This example is useful for repeated actions on a servo that do not require precise measurements, simply general motions.
-The pull request can be found here: https://github.com/arduino-libraries/Servo/pull/46.
+This demonstrates how I plan to blend multiple libraries together into one project, just as is done in practice.
+The pull request can be found here: [Servo Example](https://github.com/arduino-libraries/Servo/pull/46).
 I have also attached the code below.

+'''
 int potPin = 0;       // analog pin used to connect the potentiometer int buttonPin = 13;   // digital pin used to connect the button int servoPin = 9;     // digital pin used to connect the servo